-Raksha Kumar is a multimedia journalist focusing on human rights, politics and social injustices.
-Since 2011, she has reported for The New York Times, BBC, The Guardian, TIME, South China Morning Post, Scroll and The Hindu, among others.
+Raksha Kumar is a freelance journalist, with a specific focus on human rights and land and forest rights.
+Since 2011, she has reported from 12 countries and 100 districts in India for outlets such as The New York Times, BBC, The Guardian, TIME, Foreign Policy, South China Morning Post, and The Hindu.

 Kumar is the consulting editor of Citizen Matters, Mumbai, a journalism website that focuses on civic and governance issues in Mumbai.
 She has won several national and international awards for her work.
 In December 2019, she was recognized for excellence in gender sensitive reporting by UNFPA.
 She has spent the last four years producing academic reports on media freedoms, sustainable financial models for journalism, and online hate and disinformation for different international organizations such as the Committee to Protect Journalists, PEN International, and the International Federation of Journalists.
 With a Fulbright scholarship for leadership development, she graduated from the journalism school at Columbia University and holds a postgraduate diploma in human rights law.
 As a Scripps Howard fellow, she reported from Israel and the West Bank.